 - New moles or freckles that change in appearance

 If you notice anything, go to your GP who can take a sample of your skin tissue for further examination.
 Medicare will cover your GP visit and the biopsy.

-A relatively new procedure called mole mapping aims to detect skin cancer early by scanning your body for moles using high-tech magnification and photographic equipment, and then tracking changes in the moles over time.
+Mole mapping is another option.
+It aims to detect skin cancer early by scanning your body for moles using high-tech magnification and photographic equipment and then tracking changes in the moles over time.
 Medicare does not currently cover this and not all private health insurers will cover it.
 If you are interested in a policy that covers mole mapping, you'll need to ask the insurer directly.

 4. Breast cancer screening (Women 40+)

-As of 2017, breast cancer was the number one most diagnosed cancer in Australia, making breast cancer screening especially important.
-In fact, early detection can lead to a significant increase in the chances of survival.
-If you are a woman who's over 40, you can get a free mammogram (the test that identifies breast cancer) once every two years through the government's BreastScreen Australia initiative.
+Breast cancer is the second largest cause of cancer death in Australian women after lung cancer.
+If you're a woman who's over 40, you can get a free mammogram (the test that identifies breast cancer) once every two years through the government's BreastScreen Australia initiative.
 By the time you hit 50, they will even send you reminders to ensure you're up to date.
-That’s how important it is.

 5. Prostate cancer screening (Men 50+)

 One out of seven Australian men will be diagnosed with prostate cancer by the time they turn 85 and almost 3,300 die every year from the disease.
 The most common way to screen for prostate cancer is by taking the prostate specific antigen (PSA) blood test, but that will only tell you that you're susceptible to the disease and it can return false positives that lead to unnecessary and even harmful follow-up treatments.

 For that and other reasons, the PSA is not given out to the entire population of men as a way to reduce the overall rates of prostate cancer.
 Instead, you should only have the test after you've consulted with your doctor who can first do a rectal exam and look at other risk factors like genetics.